Here is a look at the soccer players with the highest number of red cards in the world.

 Probably one of the dirtiest footballers at the hour of playing is Alfaro.
 His rough style of play drove him to be the second La Liga player with the highest number of red cards ever.
 It is amazing that his club have not conclusively ousted this footballer.

-Numerous forwards from La Liga recollect him for his violent passages.
+recollect him for his violent passages.
 Alfaro hit the strikers as though he wouldn't fret getting cards.
 This savagery drove him to have various battles with opponents on the pitch.

 In Seville, he was an incredible player.
 In any case, his huge number of red cards got kept him away from the pitch regularly.
 Tragically he has squandered his extraordinary ability with his fouls that put him in this rundown.

-Uruguay has gained notoriety for delivering hugely aggressive defenders and Paolo Montero is a leading figure.
+has gained notoriety for delivering hugely aggressive defenders and Paolo Montero is a leading figure.

 Montero holds the record for most red cards in the historical backdrop of Serie A with 16 in his possession and he amassed aggregate of 21 taking altogether.